kanghui0204/IsaacLab-Arena-vln/docs/pages/examples/create_a_new_asset.rst

 Creating a New Asset
 ====================

-This guide explains how to create a new asset using examples from the object library.
+Learn how to create assets using examples from the object library.

 Overview
 --------

-Assets are objects that can be spawned in Isaac Arena environments.
+Assets are objects you can spawn in environments.
 They can be simple rigid bodies or complex articulated objects with affordances.

 Basic Asset Structure
 ---------------------